Akashkharita/PNW_Seismic_Event_Classification/README.md

 **Classic Machine Learning**
 ---

+Classic machine learning involves the intermediate step of feature extraction.
+These features are extracted manually and are easier to interpret.
+Following is a description of various notebooks.
+ - The [notebook] shows classification of seismic events using physics based and manual features.

 The [notebook](notebooks/ML_Classification_Workflow_for_Scoped.ipynb) shows an example of how to process, train and tune the machine learning model and evaluate the results.
 I also show the importance of including manual parameters in improving the classification performance, in addition to this, I show that this process can also be used to identify potentially mislabeled events.